cube-builder/cube-builder/README.md

 # Welcome
 Hi welcome to my profile.
+I know PHP, javascript and currently learning Java.
 <br>
 There really isn't much here and most of my repos are private.
 # Projects I'm working on